-- Altering the number of credits and/or courses required in a major field of study. - Deleting courses. - Amending courses by increasing or decreasing the credits of specific courses, or by varying the content of specific courses. - Offering substitute courses in same or cognate fields.
+- Altering the number of credits and/or courses required in a major field of study. - · Deleting courses. - Amending courses by increasing or decreasing the credits of specific courses, or by varying the content of specific courses. - · Offering substitute courses in same or cognate fields.

 The dean of the college, in consultation with the department or division head of the student's major field of study, may grant waivers in writing if a change in rules affecting degree requirements is unduly hard on a student enrolled before the change was effective.
-The action of the dean of the college in granting or refusing a waiver must be reviewed by the senior vice president and provost on his or her own motion, or at the request of the dean of the college of the student affected, or at the request of the student affected.
+The action of the dean of the college in granting or refusing a waiver must be reviewed by the senior vice president and provost on his or her own motion, or at the request of the dean of the college of the student affected.